botica/crawly/README.md

 # crawly

-crawly is a python web crawler.
+crawly is a web crawler.

 crawly uses lxml. http://lxml.de/

-to use, install lxml and run with $ python main.py <START_URL>
+to use, install lxml and run with $ python main.py START_URL